yoshuajoe/pisang/README.md

 # pisang
-Pisang is a fun.
+Pisang is fun.
 This is a simple interpreter, just for fun, hobby and upskilling.

 ## How to build
 Please use this command to build Pisang to your machine